lokalized/lokalized-java/README.md

 }
 ```

+## Working With Cardinalities

+TODO

+## Working With Cardinality Ranges

+TODO

 ## Working With Ordinals

 Many languages have special forms called _ordinals_ to express a "ranking" in a sequence of numbers.
 For example, in English we might say